mobxjs/mobx.dart/docs/blueprint.md

 - Determine the underlying dependencies when derivations are executed
 - Keeps track of current derivation
 - Keeps track of the nesting depth and use that to executed affected reactions
+- Works in a transactional manner for executing pending reactions

 ### Action

 ## API

 - Convenience layer to provide programmer friendly interface to the Core Actors and behaviors

+### Cross cutting layers

+- Memoization of computation with DependencyState
+- Spying and Traceability
+- Exception handling and propagation